fhajjat/power/README.md

 # power
-A calculation of statistical power in python
+A calculation of statistical power in python.

+This is by no means a 100% statistically sound method but it calculates the overall power for a multi-factorial experimental design.